64th New York State Legislature

 The 64th New York State Legislature, consisting of the New York State Senate and the New York State Assembly, met from January 5 to May 25, 1841, during the third year of William H. Seward's governorship, in Albany.

 Background

 Under the provisions of the New York Constitution of 1821, 32 Senators were elected on general tickets in eight senatorial districts for four-year terms.
-They were divided into four classes, and every year eight Senate seats came up for election.
+They were divided into four classes, and eight Senate seats came up for election every year.
 Assemblymen were elected countywide on general tickets to a one-year term, the whole Assembly being renewed annually.

 At this time there were two political parties: the Democratic Party and the Whig Party.

 On September 2, the Democratic state convention met at Syracuse, and nominated William C. Bouck for governor, and State Senator Daniel S. Dickinson for lieutenant governor.

 The Whig state convention nominated Gov. Seward and Lt.
 Gov. Bradish for re-election.